King Kong Encounter: History

 Universal Studios Tour began building its $7-million, computer-controlled, 30-foot animated King Kong in December 1985 to be housed in his own lower-lot studio that duplicated Lower East Side New York.
 The attraction opened on June 14, 1986, with the un-dubbed voice of actress Sheree J. Wilson as Kelly King in the news footage.
 The poor reception of Wilson's original voice acting led to voice actress Tress MacNeille dubbing King on June 15, the day after the opening of the attraction.
 MacNeille's dubbing was praised for giving the character a more suitable and intense tone, and helped to improve the overall quality of the attraction.
 The attraction was completely destroyed by a fire in the early morning of June 1, 2008.
-On June 3, Universal Studios Officials stated that the experience would not be rebuilt, but instead be replaced by a new contemporary attraction.
+On June 3, Universal Studios Officials stated that the experience would not be rebuilt, but instead a new contemporary attraction would be built.
 This had caused outrage among fans of the giant ape, which prompted Universal's decision to bring Kong back to the tour in the form of an all new 3D film experience.
 Following the loss of Kong, the Earthquake tour scene is featured more often in Universal Studios Hollywood promotional materials and the Collapsing Bridge tour scene was reopened, although The Collapsing Bridge was closed and was replaced by King Kong: 360 3-D on July 1, 2010.